-After more than two months, the Charlotta sails into New York harbor.
+After more than 2 months, the Charlotta sails into New York Harbor.
 Sight of the green earth revives the group.
 Karl Oskar is thinking of a place at the upper end of the Mississippi River called Minnesota.

 UNTO A GOOD LAND by Vilhelm Moberg

 From Manhattan, it is 1500 miles to Minnesota.
-Before departing, Karl Oskar feeds his family, and Robert and Arvid walk the length of Broadway, amazed at what they see.
-The group travels up the Hudson River by steamboat, from Albany to Buffalo by train and across the Great Lakes.
+Before departing, Karl Oskar feeds his family, and Robert and Arvid walk the length of Broadway, amazed by what they see.
+The group travels up the Hudson River by steamboat, from Albany to Buffalo by train & across the Great Lakes.
 They are now immigrants rather than emigrants.

 The tension between Kristina and Ulrika subsides.
 After an attack of conscience, Kristina shares a loaf of bread with her.
 Ulrika and Elin take care of Danjel's children.

-At a stopover in Detroit, Ulrika totally vindicates herself in Karl Oskar's and Kristina's eyes.
-She recovers Lill-Marta, their three-year-old, from an orchard where she had gone to pick cherries.
+At a stopover in Detroit, Ulrika vindicates herself in Karl Oskar's and Kristina's eyes.
+She recovers Lill-Marta, their 3-year-old, from an orchard where she had gone to pick cherries.
 This is in the nick of time as the boat is about to leave.
-It is a touching scene when Karl Oskar takes the hand of the woman he so ridiculed.
+It is a touching scene where Karl Oskar takes the hand of the woman he ridiculed.

 These novels are virtually non-violent when compared to a Hamlet or a War and Peace.
 They are strong on character, simple and plain.
 We find people determining their own course, not swept up in events so overwhelming as to have their actions dictated for them.